phuclhv/blog_django/README.md

 # blog_django

 Simple blog made by Django as a part of my Django learning process.
-Comments are added to explained learning points.
+Comments are added to explain learning points.